nvmwill/nexmo-developer/_documentation/en/video/client-sdks/web.md

 You can also install OpenTok.js using the [@opentok/client](https://www.npmjs.com/package/@opentok/client) npm package.

+> Visit the [Reference guide](/sdk/stitch/video-js-reference) to see all methods available for the OpenTok.js SDK.

 <!-- OPT-TODO: The current version of the OpenTok.js library can interoperate with Vonage Video apps written with version 2.21+ of the Vonage Video client SDKs:

 * OpenTok Android SDK (coming soon)